Reach for the Stars Celebration

 by Lynn E. McClannahan and Patricia Krantz is a great book with useful information.

 Using a reward system can be an important tool in helping your child.
-Use rewards when he/she completes an assigned chore or to encourage homework completion.
-The reward does not have to be extravagant, and it should not be something that could lead him/her off task, such as watching TV or video games.
+Use rewards when they complete an assigned chore or to encourage homework completion.
+The reward does not have to be extravagant, and it should not be something that could lead them off task, such as watching TV or video games.
 Stickers or other inexpensive collectible items such as pencils or gum are good choices, or special time with you after the work is done.

 Sign your child up to participate in afterschool sports or a community sports league.
 See if your child can “try out” a team before officially joining to make sure it is a good fit.
 Check out Milestones’ Resource Center adaptive sports organizations listed under Social & Recreation.
 You might try your community rec center for other sports opportunities, or the Milestones calendar under the Social & Recreation category.

-Get your child a gym membership and enroll him/her in classes offered that you think your child would enjoy.
+Get your child a gym membership and enroll them in classes offered that you think they would enjoy.

-If you have a Wii or Xbox console, there are age-appropriate dance games and sports.
+If you have a PlayStation, Wii or Xbox console, there are age-appropriate dance games and sports.

-Get exercise videos or DVDs from the library.
+Get exercise DVDs from the library or videos on YouTube.
 Incorporate time for independent exercise at home or at the gym into your child’s schedule.

 1 of 22